sorayabenson/lab-06-static-file-server/README.md

 ## work plan:
 - solution:
-    Make a server that writes a file, reads the file, and displays the contents of the file to the user.
+    Make a server that writes reads the file and displays the contents of the file to the user.

 - breakdown:
     - build the file tree